renatoknot/myFirst-reactexample-KeepApp/README.md

 # Kepper

-A Google Keep-like page showing how to create React components, and how exports/imports modules work.
+A Google Keep-like page showing how to create React components, how exports/imports modules work, and props and state concepts.

 ## Installation